 If you’re interested in Microformats, Microdata or JSON-LD and you’re looking to achieve rich snippet results for your review or retail product pages, you’ll need to investigate the updated approach using JSON-LD or Microdata via the Schema.org vocabulary.

-We’ve written an updated guide to Schema and Rich Snippets – with our key recommendation being implement JSON-LD for your reviews and product pages.
+We’ve written an updated guide to Schema and Rich Snippets – with our key recommendation being implemented JSON-LD for your reviews and tips to optimise your product pages.

 After attending a few days at SES London it has become clear that there’s a small, but growing interest in the use of Microformats in the SEO community.
 A few folks asked me where they can learn more on the subject, to which my answer is: read John Allsop’s (Excellent) Microformats: Empowering Your Markup for Web 2.0.

 This post looks at a few small Microformats that you might be using already…

 Elemental and Compound Microformats

 Perhaps you don’t realise that the chances are you’re already using elemental Microformats in your day to day lives as SEO’s.
 Elemental Microformats can be joined together to create compound Microformats such as hCard, hReview and hEvent.
 As I write this post, those 3 compound Microformats are the only formats supported (via a not yet fully automated review process, I think) by Google.
 In this post we examine link based Microformats that do and do not (but perhaps should) have an impact on your search engine rankings.

 Firstly, there’s a small point to make on the types of attributes you can use for your Microformat rich links.
 You can insert two attributes into your link and anchor elements: rel=”” or rev=””.
 According to the rel-faq on the Microformats Wiki,